 Although the Banksy which appeared in Hull recently has been the one making the headlines.
-An altogether grander piece of street art has gradually been evolving inside the stadium of Hull Kingston Rovers, Craven Park.
+An altogether grander piece of street art from the Nomad Clan has gradually been evolving inside Craven Park in Hull.

-By the Nomad Clan, the duo have a reputation for painting large scale historical homages to the area they are painting in.
-The mural inside the stadium covers the entire length of the Roger Millward Stand and pays homage to the fishing heritage of Hull.
+The Nomad Clan have a reputation for painting large scale historical homages to the area they are painting in.
+The mural inside the stadium covers the entire length of the Roger Millward Stand.
+It pays homage to the fishing heritage of Hull.

 We’ve covered the work of the Nomad Clan a number of times here on Inspiring City.
-They recently painted the largest mural in the UK overlooking Leeds train station and before that, a memorial to the mill workers of the same city.
+They recently painted the largest mural in the UK overlooking Leeds train station.
+Before that, they created a memorial to the mill workers of the same city.
 Both large scale and, as with all their murals, really impressive.

 Unveiled on the first day of the new rugby super league season as the Rovers played Wakefield Trinity.
-We managed to sneak in just beforehand to get some pictures of the mural just as soon as it had been completed.
-It’s pretty big so a picture of the whole thing is fairly tricky but it’s quite a piece.
+We managed to sneak in just beforehand to get some pictures.
+This was just as soon as it had been completed.

-Running from left to right along the bottom of the Roger Millward stand, it first shows a wizened old man looking out to a choppy sea on which a fisherman’s boat is crashing through the waves.
-On the bow of the trawler, the three crowns crest of the City of Kingston Upon Hull can be seen as it emerges first from the crashing sea.
+Running from left to right along the bottom of the Roger Millward stand.
+It first shows a wizened old man looking out to a choppy sea.
+There a fisherman’s boat is crashing through the waves.
+On the bow of the trawler sit the three crowns crest of the City of Kingston Upon Hull.
+They can be seen as the trawler emerges from the crashing sea.

 A woman holding some form of fishing net and a young boy come next.
 They look out onto a calmer sea, perhaps the estuary, to another boat which could be returning home.
-On the bow of this boat, a scratched upturned bird, a nod to the famous Dead Bod graffiti which many fisherman marked as a marker on the shore to symbolise home.
+On the bow of this boat, a scratched upturned bird.
+A nod to the famous Dead Bod graffiti.
+Something that many a fisherman would recognise on the shore and which would symbolise home.

-The Nomad Clan mural in Craven Park was visited on 1 February 2018 and all photographs were taken on the same day.
+The Nomad Clan mural in Craven Park was visited on 1 February 2018.
+All photographs were taken on the same day.
 The mural was unveiled as part of the opening season celebrations at Hull Kingston Rovers.

 Nomad Clan Gallery